You are on our United Kingdom site

 Reforms are also underway or anticipated in addition to the Employment Rights Bill, as part of the Government’s plan:

-Separately, the Data (Use and Access) Bill (‘DUA Bill’) was published on 23 October 2024, which proposes some reforms in respect of data privacy and AI that, although not necessarily linked to the Plan to Make Work Pay, may be of interest to employers.
-The DUA Bill is currently going through Parliament.
-We discuss aspects of the DUA Bill in brief in the Data Privacy and AI section.
-The DUA Bill, however, is not included in the Timings etc section of this reform hub.
+Separately, the Data (Use and Access) Bill became law on 19 June 2025 and is now the Data (Use and Access) Act 2025 (‘DUA Act‘).
+This proposes some reforms in respect of data privacy and AI that, although not necessarily linked to the Plan to Make Work Pay, may be of interest to employers.
+We discuss aspects of the DUA Act relevant to employers in the Data Privacy and AI page of this hub.
+The DUA Act, however, is not included in the Timings part of this reform hub.